KF-Art/icewm-personal-tunning/README.md

 	yourusername ALL= NOPASSWD: /usr/bin/brillo

+Alternatively, you can use the automated script method.
+Create a group and make an exception to <code>sudoers</code>.

+	sudo groupadd brillo
+	sudo usermod -aG brillo $USER
+	echo '%brillo ALL=(ALL) NOPASSWD: /usr/bin/brillo /usr/bin/zzz' | sudo 	EDITOR='tee -a' visudo

 After that, logout.
 Related keybindings and startup commands now should work.

-<H2>[WIP] Installing Xed text editor (optional)</H2>
+<H2>Installing Xed text editor (Void only)</H2>
+Xed is my favorite GTK text editor, so I included it into this build.
 I think that is strange that the Cinnamon's text editor Xed is not in the repositories of Void, because Cinnamon is one of the officially supported desktop environments.

 <H3>Automated install (recommended)</H3>
 The installation of Xed via XDEB is quite tedious, so I created a script to automate the task.
 First, clone this repo (if not done already):